JFBatista023/JFBatista023/README.md

 # 👋 About Me:
-💻 Full Stack Developer<br>🎓 Computer Science Student at the Federal University of Piauí<br>🎈 20 years<br>✅ I’m currently learning ExpressJS, Typescript and Styled-Components.
+💻 Full Stack Developer<br>🎓 Computer Science Student at the Federal University of Piauí<br>🎈 20 years<br>✅ I’m currently learning ExpressJS and Typescript.

 ## 🌐 Socials: